andrew henderson menu

 There are numerous Tier B and C passports with similarly low prices that can be paired with European residency.

-For example, an Armenian passport could be paired with residency in Greece or Latvia, which requires a 250,000 real estate investment and a small government fee to obtain residency.
-However, European citizenship wouldn’t really matter under Belt and Suspenders plan.
+For example, an Armenian passport could be paired with residency in Latvia or Greece, which requires a €250,000 real estate investment and a small government fee to obtain residency.
+However, European citizenship wouldn’t really matter under a belt and suspenders plan.

-The Belt and Suspenders approach makes sense, not only because Tier B and Tier C passports are less expensive and easier to obtain, but also because it dramatically lowers the hard costs you never get back.
-While Greece or Latvia requires investing 250,000 euros, you’d theoretically be able to get that back if you sell the real estate.
-Unlike expensive citizenship, where you never see the money again, your real estate should hold its value.
-You’re tying your money up but not sending it away to die.
+The elt and suspenders approach makes sense, not only because Tier B and Tier C passports are less expensive and easier to obtain, but also because it dramatically lowers the hard costs you never get back.

 Increasing Your Freedom

-The Belt and Suspenders method makes passports that may have previously appeared inadequate become more valuable.
 Holding an EU residence permit also opens up several countries in Eastern Europe and Central America – even if your passport doesn’t allow you visa-free access to these countries, your EU residence permit will.

-Of course, the EU isn’t the only place to get residency as part of a Belt and Suspenders plan, but access to the 28 countries of the Schengen Area makes it the most attractive.
-Countries from Colombia to Malaysia to Hong Kong allow the average investor or entrepreneur to obtain residence relatively easily.
+Of course, the EU isn’t the only place to get residency as part of a belt and suspenders plan, but access to the 29 countries of the Schengen Area makes it the most attractive.

-The best part is that obtaining residence in many of these countries doesn’t automatically sign you up for tax obligations.
 If you don’t live in Latvia, for instance, you don’t pay tax there.
-You can easily use Latvian residency to travel throughout Europe with no home base, no obligation to pay tax anywhere.
+You can easily use Latvian residency to travel throughout Europe with no home base and no obligation to pay tax.

-The next time you think you can’t get a second passport quickly or easily, remember the Belt and Suspenders approach.
+The next time you think you can’t get a second passport quickly or easily, remember the belt and suspenders approach.
 The key is pairing residency with citizenship.

 Visa-Free Travel with a Tier B Passport

 If you’re a Westerner, though, you’re probably better off looking at the Caribbean.
-It’s more interesting and cost-effective.
+It’s more interesting and more cost-effective.

-St. Kitts and Nevis
+St Kitts and Nevis Visa-Free Travel

 You will have full access to the Caribbean as a CARICOM member.
-You will also be able to travel to ALL of Central and South America, minus Mexico, Paraguay, and Uruguay.
+You will also be able to travel to all of Central and South America (minus Mexico), Paraguay and Uruguay.

-Antigua and Barbuda
+Antigua and Barbuda Visa-Free Travel

 Antigua started its citizenship by investment program in 2012.
 Citizens of Antigua and Barbuda enjoy visa-free or visa-on-arrival access to 142 countries and territories.